woai3c/self-learning-english/docs/movies-tv/family-album-usa/episode9.md

 **Robbie**: Sure, Dad.

 **Philip**: I want you to know something, Son.
-I'm...very proud of you.
+I'm... very proud of you.

 **Robbie**: Thanks, Dad.